wso2/docs-is/en/includes/guides/account-configurations/login-security/login-attempts.md

           </tr>
           <tr>
              <td><b>Account lock duration</b></td>
-             <td>Specifies the initial duration that the account will be locked for.
+             <td>Specifies the duration of the initial account lock.
 The account is automatically unlocked after this time period. <br>
              If you enter 5 minutes as the value, the user's account is locked for 5 minutes starting from the last login attempt.
 The user can log in again after 5 minutes.</td>
         </tr>
         <tr>
             <td><b>Account lock duration increment factor</b></td>
-            <td>Specifies the factor by which the account lock duration should be incremented on further failed login attempts after the account is locked.</td>
+            <td>Specifies the factor by which the account lock duration increases after each subsequent lock following the initial one.</td>
        </tr>
        <tr>
             <td><b>Notify user when lock time is increased</b></td>